RMI-PACTA/actions/README.md

 ### R (`R.yml`)

 * lintr: runs `lintr::lint_package()` with [default configuration](https://lintr.r-lib.org/articles/lintr.html#configuring-linters) (`lintr::default_linters()` for repos that do not have a `.lintr` file)
+* codecov: Checks test coverage (using `covr` R package) and uploads results to codecov.io